> > >

 I lost decades of my life to misdiagnosed physical and mental ailments.
 A hidden autoimmune disorder kept me constantly ill, in a perpetual state of sickness and mental haze.
 The resulting degeneration of my mental health barred me from the progress I watched my peers achieve.
 I sought help, but received no solid answers.

-I felt left behind, adrift in darkness as a world moved forward without me.
-It was time I cannot recover.
-Still, I would not be who I am without the pain that I endured.
+I felt left behind as the world moved forward without me.
+It was time that I cannot recover.
+However, I would not be who I am without the pain I endured.
 I failed to fit in due to neurodivergence.
-I faced ostracism during my depression.
+I faced ostracism due to treatment-resistant depression.
 My autoimmune disorder kept me from freely participating in many important aspects of human connection.
-Though they were debilitating for long periods of my life, these hardships fortified my outlook on life and pushed me towards consistent self-development.
+Though long periods of my life felt debilitating, these hardships fortified my outlook on life and pushed me towards consistent self-development.

-My impasse was fighting internal enemies while others judged me based on how they perceived me.
+My personal impasse was fighting internal enemies while others judged me based on their own perceptions.

-I didn’t begin my education in psychology with dreams of becoming a personal coach or counselor.
+I did not begin my education in psychology with the dream of becoming a personal coach or counselor.
 In fact, I never used to see myself as a one-on-one type of practitioner.
-I wanted to write, to reach a wider audience through sharing ideas.
+I wanted to write novels, to reach a wider audience through sharing ideas.